miraliumre/gsm/README.md

 require some additional configuration on the mobile device itself.

-First off, if your GSM network is set up without authentication, or if your SIM's HPLMN and EPLMN settings are incorrect, the mobile device might think it's [roaming].
+First off, if your GSM network is set up without authentication, or if your SIM's PLMN settings are incorrect, the mobile device might think it's [roaming].
 This often means it'll automatically turn off data to avoid charges.
 To get around this, you may either tweak your SIM's configuration, which is only possible if you are using your own programmable SIM cards, or [enable data roaming].

 To determine if your Android mobile phone is in roaming, simply look at the status bar at the top of your phone's screen.
-If you see an icon that resembles a triangle or an "R" next to your signal strength bars, this indicates that the phone is currently in roaming mode.
+If you see an "R" next to your signal strength bars, this indicates that the phone is currently in roaming mode.

 ![](img/android_roaming_icon.png "Android roaming icon")
 *"Roaming symbol shown on an Android smartphone" by The RedBurn, Mark Groves on [Wikimedia Commons]*

-Next up, your device needs the right APN (Access Point Name) settings to connect to data.
+Next up, your device needs APN (Access Point Name) settings to connect to data.
 Usually, carriers push these settings through [OTA updates], but here, we'll just set it up manually.